matloff/TidyverseSkeptic/README.md

 behavior of Microsoft in the anti-trust legal cases brought against the firm some years ago.

-Aside from price, again probably not an issue here, a highly insidious consequence of monopolies is the stifling of innovation.
+As noted, a highly insidious consequence of monopolies is the stifling of innovation.
 The case of **data.table** discussed above is a fine case in point.

 An open-source project involves a people spending a large amount of time developing the project for free, no pay.
 Thus, for a commercial entity